pywugate/RotaryEncoder_Reward/README.md

 # RotaryEncoder_Reward
 RotaryEncoder_Reward is an application for mouse behaviour experiment.
+### IMPORTANT: The parametres may vary due to different devices.

 It contains the usages of several devices:
 1. Arduino UNO R3
 2. Rotary Encoder